If you want gout foods to avoid, calories are just as bad as purines.

 One common problem with weight loss, especially rapid weight loss, is a rise in uric acid.
 I, therefore, recommend a gradual approach.
 Seek to slowly lower your calorie intake and gradually increase your activity levels.
 If you eat a little less and do a little more each day or even each week, you are most likely to see long-term weight loss and uric acid reduction.
 If you seek rapid weight loss, you must discuss this first with your doctor, and also ask for allopurinol starting two weeks prior to your weight loss program until the end of it.

-Excess Calories and Gout: Next Steps
+Gout and Obesity: Next Steps

 Calculate your Body Mass Index (BMI), and obtain your uric acid level.
 If you need to lose weight, do it slowly – two or three pounds a week is enough.